 The Museum holds an extensive collection of photographs, artworks and objects that tell the story of Waltham Forest.
 This includes a collection of 80,000 historic photographs from across the Borough which is accessible to everyone by appointment.

 Waltham Forest Archives and Local Studies Library are also housed in the museum building.
 Holding both primary sources and printed publications, the search room is open to anyone by appointment and is a unique resource for researching local histories.

-The museum and its award-winning volunteer-run garden are free to visit all year round, although we are currently closed due to Covid-19 restrictions.
+The museum and its award-winning volunteer-run garden are free to visit all year round.
 Vestry House Museum is owned and operated by the London Borough of Waltham Forest.